Personal Info and Other Projects

 In the winter of 2008 my co-director and I snowshoed into the valley

-(otherwise cut off during the winter) to record how the villagers
+(otherwise cut off during the winter) to experience how the villagers

 during the long cold season; you can read more about that trip here.

-In summer 2011 we started up a new project in the Mani, in the
+In summer 2011 I joined a new project in the Mani, in the

 southern Peloponnese, in Greece (the Diros Project);